yuxuan-luo-dev/yuxuan-luo-dev.github.io/_posts/2024-11-21-my-second-post.md

+---
 layout: post
-title: A Glimpse Into My Art: The Blue
+title: "A Glimpse Into My Art: The Blue"
 date: 2024-11-21
-author: Yuxuan Luo
+author: "Yuxuan Luo"
+---
 # A Glimpse Into My Art: The Blue

 ## Introduction